bluesillybeard/Pinc2/settings.md

     - whether pinc with support for SDL2 window backend.
 1 for enabled, 0 for disabled.
 Defaults to 1.
     - this is currently the *only* window backend, so disabling it is not a good idea
 - `PINC_ENABLE_ERROR_EXTERNAL`
     - Compile with external error checking.
 Defaults to 1.
+In general, you should really just leave this on.
     - See pinc.h for error policy
 - `PINC_ENABLE_ERROR_ASSERT`
     - Compile with assert error checking.
 Defaults to 1.
+In general, you should really just leave this on.
     - See pinc.h for error policy
 - `PINC_ENABLE_ERROR_USER`
     - Compile with user error checking.
 Defaults to 1.
-    - See pinc.h for error policy
-- `PINC_ENABLE_ERROR_SANITIZE`
-    - Compile with sanitize error checking.
-Defaults to 0.
-    - See pinc.h for error policy
-- `PINC_ENABLE_ERROR_VALIDATE`
-    - Compile with validate error checking.
-Defaults to 0.
+This may be disabled in release builds, if the performance impact is significant enough.
     - See pinc.h for error policy
 - `PINC_USE_CUSTOM_PLATFORM_IMPLEMENTATION`
     - Disables Pinc's internal platform implementation and expects the user to define it.
 Defaults to 0.